Qabel/qabel-android/README.md

 # Usage

-You can run the tests either directly from AndroidStudio with the following gradle tasks:
+You can run the tests with the following gradle tasks:

 * `./gradlew testDeveloperDebugUnitTest` runs the local unit tests
 * `./gradlew spoonDeveloperDebugAndroidTest` runs all instrumentation tests on all connected devices and emulators

+# Development

+To run the unit tests directly from Android Studio, you need to change the default options for the JUnit task.
+Change the vm-options to `-ea -Djava.library.path=libs/` so that the android studio testrunner finds the crypto library we use.

 ## Common errors